-You attach a camera or other portable media device to your Xbox 360 console, but you can’t play the content or access the files on the device.
+You attach a camera or other portable media device to your Xbox 360 console, but you can’t play the content or access the files that are on the device.

 This issue can occur if either of the following is true:

-The Xbox 360 console doesn’t recognize the attached device.
-For example, the storage device on the camera or portable media device wasn’t formatted using the FAT32 file system.
+- The Xbox 360 console does not recognise the attached device.
+For example, the storage device on the camera or portable media device was not formatted using the FAT32 file system.

-To resolve this issue, try the following solutions.
-If one solution doesn’t resolve the issue, try the next solution.
+To resolve this issue, try the following methods.
+If a method does not resolve the issue, try the next method.

 Certain devices, such as Zune players, are only supported by Xbox 360 after you install an update for the device.
-To resolve this issue, sign in to your Xbox Live profile, and then install any updates that you’re prompted to install.
+To resolve this issue, sign in to your Xbox Live profile and then install any updates that you are prompted to install.

-If your Xbox 360 doesn’t recognize the device, try the following:
+If your Xbox 360 does not recognise the device, try the following:

-Note The Xbox 360 console can’t format a device, so you have to format the device on a computer.
+Note The Xbox 360 console cannot format a device, so you have to format the device on a computer.

-Press the Windows icon key and the R key at the same time to open the Run dialog box.
+- Press the Windows icon key and the R key at the same time to open the Run dialogue box.

-Verify that the file system is FAT32.
-If it’s not (for example, it’s XFAT or NTFS), you must reformat the device using FAT32.
+- Verify that the File System is FAT32.
+If the format is not FAT32 (for example, it’s XFAT or NTFS), you must reformat the device using FAT32.